sutanmuleta/eon/README.md

 # **Roadmap**

-Better UI improvements
+1. Better UI improvements
-More logic and recommendations based on your cycle
+2. More logic and recommendations based on your cycle
+3. Make the platform both decentralized and customized
+4. Setting up a DAO